AbdulRahmanFares/YOLOv8-PersonTracker/README.md

 # YOLOv8 - Person Tracker

 YOLOv8 - Person Tracker is a Python script designed to detect and track individuals within a live video stream or from a video file using the state-of-the-art YOLOv8 model.
-Built upon the Ultralytics YOLOv5 implementation for robust object detection, this script offers efficient and accurate person tracking capabilities.
+This script offers efficient and accurate person tracking abilities.
 Whether you're monitoring a live feed or analyzing recorded footage, YOLOv8 - Person Tracker provides a seamless solution for identifying and tracking individuals in various scenarios, from security surveillance to crowd analysis.

 ## Installation